In our Winter 2023 Project Grants round, we funded 21 projects totaling $89,750.

-$5000 to develop an intensive, six-day academic professional development program to provide instruction on how to maximize the resources of the Museum’s collection to develop engaging new lesson plans.
+$5000 to support an intensive, six-day academic professional development program on how to maximize the resources of the Museum’s collection to develop engaging new lesson plans.

 Friends of the Morrill Homestead

 The Morrill Acts and HBCU’s: Libraries and Literacy